FlowFuse/website/company/values.md

 [effective-oxford]: https://www.oxfordlearnersdictionaries.com/definition/english/effective

-Being effective is split up in two parts; producing results and communication about what our goals are.
+Being effective is split up in two parts; producing ***results*** and ***communication*** about what our goals are.

 ### Results

+#### Results not Hours

+We care about what you achieve: the code you shipped, the user you made happy, and the team member you helped.
 We value results over measuring hours spent working.
 We do not dictate how someone should schedule their day - we trust individuals to do what is right.
 Everyone should feel empowered to do the work needed to achieve our goals.

 There may be times when more is needed to meet a goal, deadline or customer situation.
 We take the responsibility to ensure they are the exceptions rather than the rule.

+Do not incite competition by proclaiming how many hours you worked yesterday.
+If you are working too many hours, talk to your manager to discuss solutions.

-#### Bias for action
+#### Iteration

 We value getting things done and continually moving forward.
 It is better to iterate rapidly rather than get stuck over-thinking a problem.
 We move with an